thomasdstewart/rpi-benchmarks/README.md

 root@raspberrypi:~#
 ```

-However vcgencmd is part of the Raspberry Pi closed firmware and thus does not run on arm64.
+Unfortunately vcgencmd is part of the Raspberry Pi closed firmware and thus does not run on arm64.
 Fortunately the cpu temp is reported in the sysfs filesystem:
 ```
 root@raspberrypi:~# cat /sys/devices/virtual/thermal/thermal_zone0/temp
 60861
 root@raspberrypi:~#
 ```

 The CPU throttles at 60C, as I wanted to prove this for the test, I didn't want to interfere with the numbers, so I just checked the temp during the ICE-Tower test, some 10 minutes in.
-Without the fan it was 49C and with the fan it was 39C, thus it is highly likely the CPU didn't throttle for the ICT-Tower with fan run.
+Without the fan it was 49C and with the fan it was 39C, thus it is highly likely the CPU didn't throttle for the the entire ICT-Tower with fan benchmark.

 ## Results
 The results were captured and stored in the [raw-results.txt](raw-results.txt]) file.
-The ICT-Tower tests were performed last.
-The raw results have been extracted and showed below.
+The ICT-Tower tests were performed last because the parts arrived latter because I didn't order them till later.
+The raw results have been extracted from raw-results.txt and shown below.

 ### Raw